mikzharov/nuclear/README.md

 In the repository you will find the code under /Nuclear/src/ and the images used under /Nuclear/res/.
 Also there are JavaDocs under /Nuclear/JavaDocs.
 These are HTML files and can be viewed in your browser.

 Please use at least Java 7 to run this code, even better if you can use Java 8.
-The screen resolution should not matter, but it was extensively tested on 1360 x 768 and 1024 x 768 screen resolutions.
+The screen resolution should not matter, but it was extensively tested on 1360 x 768 and 1024 x 768 screen resolutions, so using these would be preferred.

 USBquantumState = Misha Zharov,